 When she was 18, she answered a newspaper ad from a handsome Dutch officer living in Java, the East Indies.
 In those days it was common for Dutchman living in colonies to request wives by placing ads in papers.
 Margaretha moved to Java where the couple had two children.
 However, the marriage was not a happy one, with her husband, Rudolph Macleod, suffering from alcoholism; he would often be violent to his wife, blaming her for many of his own failings.
 Margaretha also had difficulty in her role as a housewife.
 She admitted “I was not content at home… I wanted to live like a colourful butterfly in the sun.”
 During her time in the Dutch East Indies, Margaretha took the opportunity to learn about native dance and the local customs.
 Later, she also had an affair with another Dutch officer, before being persuaded to return to her husband.
 However, they divorced in 1902, shortly after the tragic death of their young son.

 Mata Hari in Paris

 It was at this time that she took the name of Mata Hari – meaning “the eye of the day” in Java.
 She soon became well known for her flirtatious and sensual dancing.
-She helped ushered in a new era of modern dance which sough inspiration from the East, Egypt and also had no inhibitions about displaying and flaunting her body.
+She helped usher in a new era of modern dance which sought inspiration from the East, Egypt and also had no inhibitions about revelling in the sexuality of the human body.

 With a tradition of Eastern dance, Mata Hari helped elevate exotic dance to a more respectable background.
 However, it was also criticised by others for its cheap eroticism in the garb of culture.